-The ranger desk and visitor center are located below the plaza.
-We stopped there to get free Junior Ranger information for our children.
+The ranger desk and visitor center are located one level below the plaza.
+We stopped there on our first trip to get free Junior Ranger information for our children.
 The Junior Ranger activities helped our children learn about the history, nature and wildlife in the area.
 When they completed the required number of activities, they took the books back to the ranger who quizzed them on the activities and swore them in as junior rangers.
 They received a plastic gold Mount Rushmore badge.

 Mount Rushmore National Memorial was the highlight of our Black Hills vacation.
 It is an artistic and engineering feat celebrating four of the United States’ great leaders.
 Don’t miss an opportunity to see it.

-Where: Just outside the tourist town of Keystone, South Dakota and about 20 miles from Rapid City.
+Where: Just outside the town of Keystone, South Dakota and about 20 miles from Rapid City.

 When: Year-round, but many attractions and visitor services are only open from May-September.

 How Much: There is no charge to visit the monument, but parking is $10 per vehicle.
 Seniors pay $5 and active military park for free.
 National parks passes do not cover the parking fee.
 Your parking pass is good for one full year!